 4. Copper Pipes

 Copper piping can last for 50 years and is the standard hard pipe within the plumbing industry.
-It’s able to withstand high water pressure and comes in various grades of thickness, separated into two categories: rigid and flexible copper pipes.
+It’s able to withstand high water pressure because it uses soldering to connect pipes and it comes in various grades of thickness, separated into two categories: rigid and flexible copper pipes.

 A rigid copper pipe is typically used for water supply lines, whereas flexible copper pipes are used in tight spaces where the malleable copper can bend.